sky-uk/docker-registry-exporter/CONTRIBUTING.md

 ## Releasing

-Once a pull request has been merged, the commit in master should be tagged with a new version number and pushed.
+As a project maintainer you will need to release this project to push a new Docker image to Docker Hub, e.g. once a pull request has been merged.

-Only maintainers are able to do this.
+Create a release in GitHub, with the contents of the Changelog for that release version.
+This will create a tag, for which Travis will build and publish an image.

 This project follows the [Semantic Versioning](https://semver.org/) specification, and version numbers should be chosen accordingly.